 Finding a POS system that provides integrated payment processing will help you streamline all payment transactions.
 That’s because the payment processor and POS system will exchange all needed data automatically.

 If you don’t have a system with payment processing, you have to enter customer debit card and credit card information manually.
-That means each time a sale is made, you have to spend more time keying in the information, which then opens up room for human error.
+That means each time a sale is made or a customer makes a payment, you have to spend more time keying in the information, which then opens up room for human error.

 Hardware considerations